UK's Osborne vows crackdown on tax-avoiding tech firms

+* A.II Holding AG, which owns 95% in F24, wants to carry out a squeeze-out Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-LONDON British finance minister George Osborne said on Monday he was examining changes to clamp down on tax avoidance by multinationals which the government says are depriving Britain's public coffers of hundreds of millions of pounds each year.
+LONDON, Sept 29 British finance minister George Osborne said on Monday he would clamp down on tax avoidance by technology companies which try to minimize their contributions to Britain's public coffers.

 "Some technology companies go to extraordinary lengths to pay little or no tax here," Osborne told an annual conference of his Conservative Party.